 – 1 egg white

 – 200 to 225 ml water (more or less, to be adapted according to the flour mix you use ; teff flour might need more)

 – 1 TBSP agave nectar, totally optional, and only if you are planning to use the leaves in a dessert recipe.

-You will also need several paper / plastic disposable plates (although I keep them from one time to the next, I hate the idea of tossing plastic into my garbage can every time) to separate your phyllo leaves until you decide to use them.
+You will also need several paper / plastic disposable plates (which I keep from one time to the next, as I hate the idea of tossing plastic into my garbage can every time) to separate your phyllo leaves until you decide to use them.
 This will even allow you to FREEZE YOUR BATCH UNTIL YOU USE THEM.